SMS Nymphe (1899): Reichsmarine career

 Nymphe was among the six light cruisers that Germany was permitted to retain under the terms of the Treaty of Versailles that ended the war.
 She was taken to Wilhelmshaven on 4 November 1920, where from November 1922 to early 1924 she was modernized at the Deutsche Werke shipyard.
 Her original ram bow was replaced with a modern clipper bow, which increased her overall length to 108.7 m.
 She also received a new mast, along with a new battery of 10.5 cm SK L/45 guns in U-boat mountings.
 A pair of 50 cm torpedo tubes in deck-mounted launchers were also installed.
 She was recommissioned on 30 November 1924 for sea trials, with KzS Ernst Bindseil as her first commander in the new Reichsmarine (Navy of the Realm).
 She was then assigned to serve as the flagship of light Naval Forces of the Baltic Sea on 18 December, under the command of Konteradmiral (KAdm—Rear Admiral) Iwan Oldekop.
 FK Georg Kleine relieved Bindseil as the ship's commander in January 1925.
 In addition to routine training exercises that year, the ship visited Merok, Norway, from 25 to 30 June.
 KAdm Franz Wieting replaced Oldekop as the unit commander on 25 September.

-In 1926, Nymphe took part in a major training cruise into the Atlantic and the Mediterranean Sea, during which she made several stops in Spain, including Cadiz from 20 to 24 May, Mahón, Menorca, from 27 to 29 May, Málaga from 1 to 8 June, and Vigo from 12 to 13 June.
+In 1926, Nymphe took part in a major training cruise into the Atlantic and the Mediterranean Sea, during which she made several stops in Spain, including Cádiz from 20 to 24 May, Mahón, Menorca, from 27 to 29 May, Málaga from 1 to 8 June, and Vigo from 12 to 13 June.
 After returning to Germany, she took part in the fleet maneuvers held in August.
 From 4 to 5 September, she visited Skagen, Denmark, after which FK Fritz Conrad replaced Kleine as the ship's captain.
 KzS Wilfried von Loewenfeld replaced Wieting on 16 March 1927.
 The ship made more foreign visits that year, and while in the Bay of Biscay, she was damaged in severe weather that saw wind strength in the range of 10–12 on the Beaufort scale.
-She stopped in El Ferrol from 2 to 14 April, Santa Cruz from 17 to 20 April, La Luz in Málaga from 24 April to 2 May, Lanzarote in the Canary Islands from 3 to 9 May, Horta and Ponta Delgada in the Azores from 14 to 23 May and from 24 to 29 May, respectively, Seville from 3 to 7 June, and Cadiz from 7 to 8 June.
+She stopped in Ferrol from 2 to 14 April, Santa Cruz from 17 to 20 April, La Luz in Málaga from 24 April to 2 May, Lanzarote in the Canary Islands from 3 to 9 May, Horta and Ponta Delgada in the Azores from 14 to 23 May and from 24 to 29 May, respectively, Seville from 3 to 7 June, and Cádiz from 7 to 8 June.
 She once again took part in fleet maneuvers upon her return to Germany.